lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Jelsafan0** _(19-Aug-18 04:11 PM)_

-> Your face isn’t a compliment!
+> Your face isn't a compliment!

 _Iris sticks out her tongue at Chomsky._